fangmarks/killswitch/README.md

 > Please include a Link to the Documentation of the API, if possible, otherwise a Link to a Discord Server\* where I can ask questions is also ok!

 \*_(Don't Advertise random Servers that have noting to do with a API/Service or you'll be banned from this Repo)_

+> [!IMPORTANT]
+> Support for Sheri has been dropped due to me being unable to test it, if you want to add support for it, feel free to make a PR
+> Support for the Thaldrin and Floofy.dev API has been dropped to both of them being discontinued

 # Usage